Overview

 Step 1: Calculate Overall Pump Performance with Cardiac Output

-The Cardiac Output Calculator takes heart rate and stroke volume and returns cardiac output in liters per minute, with the normal resting range shown for direct comparison.
+The Cardiac Output Calculator takes heart rate and stroke volume and returns cardiac output in liters per minute, with the normal resting range shown for comparison.

 Step 2: Adjust for Body Size with Cardiac Index